openhab/openhabian/docs/openhabian.md

 - Switch over to the latest *Milestone* or *Snapshot* release of openHAB 2 [*unstable/SNAPSHOT* build](https://www.openhab.org/docs/installation/linux.html#changing-versions)
 - Install and Setup a [reverse proxy](security.html#nginx-reverse-proxy) with password authentication and/or HTTPS access (incl.
 [Let's Encrypt](https://letsencrypt.org) certificate) for self-controlled remote access
-- Set up a Wi-Fi connection
+- Set up a WiFi connection
 - Bind the [openHAB remote console]({{base}}/administration/console.html) to all interfaces
 - Setup [Backup](#backup) for your system
 - Easily install and preconfigure [Optional Components](#optional-components) of your choice